Firmware / Embedded Software Engineer

 What are we looking for?

-We are now looking for a new firmware / Embedded Software Engineer.
+We are now looking for a new Firmware / Embedded Software Engineer.
 You will be part of a great team of 10 colleagues, working with both hardware and firmware.
 You will also be working closely with the rest of the teams in the company.

 What will you be working with?